Susa Station: History

-Susa Station was opened as a terminal station of the Japan Government Railways San'in Main Line when the line was extended extended from Iinoura Station on 25 March 1928.
+Susa Station was opened as a terminal station of the Japan Government Railways San'in Main Line when the line was extended from Iinoura Station on 25 March 1928.
 The line was further extended to Utagō Station on 24 February 1933.
 Freight operations were discontinued on 1 March 1979.
 With the privatization of the Japan National Railway (JNR) on 1 April 1987, the station came under the aegis of the West Japan railway Company (JR West).
 The station was out of operation from 28 July 2013 to 10 August 2014 due to damage to the line caused by torrential rains.

 Passenger statistics

 In fiscal 2020, the station was used by an average of 48 passengers daily.